 - 1.1 My name is Eliane Algaard.
 I am employed by Network Rail as the Director Route Safety and Asset Management (DRSAM) on the Anglia Route , responsible for overseeing all safety and asset management activities throughout the region.
-I am a Chartered Civil Engineer with over 20 years' experience in strategic planning and infrastructure asset management in the Water and the Rail sectors.

-- 1.2 Since March 2014 I have been accountable for Anglia Route's long-term asset management strategy and its five-year route asset management plans to deliver sustainable levels of asset condition and performance, and to meet customer requirements.
+I am a Chartered Civil Engineer with over 20 years' experience in strategic planning and infrastructure asset management in the Water and the Rail sectors. - 1.2 I have a degree in Civil Engineering, a Master of Science in Water Resources Engineering Management, a Ph.D. in Civil Engineering and a Post Graduate Award in Strategic Leadership.
+I am also a Fellow of the Institution of Civil Engineers. - 1.3 Since March 2014 I have been accountable for Anglia Route's long-term asset management strategy and its five-year route asset management plans to deliver sustainable levels of asset condition and performance, and to meet customer requirements.
 Under the Construction (Design and Management) Regulations 2015, I am the client for whom a construction project is carried out.
 I oversee all route project delivery in the provision of asset management support to maintenance, renewal and enhancement projects and I lead a multidisciplinary team of 140 engineers, technical specialists, sponsors and project managers with an annual budget of £250m.
-In March 2017, my portfolio was expanded to include safety, health and environmental (SHE) leadership in the Route.

-- 1.3 I am the Client for the Network Rail (Cambridgeshire Level Crossing Reduction) Order.
+In March 2017, my portfolio was expanded to include safety, health and environmental (SHE) leadership in the Route. - 1.4 I am the client for the Network Rail (Suffolk Level Crossing Reduction) Order.
 This means that I agree the scope of works to be progressed and make key decisions throughout the course of the project's development.
-It is my role to actively drive the project to deliver the safety, maintenance and efficiency savings that the project set out to deliver.

-- 1.4 The Network Rail national strategy for risk reduction is set out in the evidence of national strategic evidence of Mark Brunnen.

-- 1.5 I will focus on the Anglia region and provide evidence on the following topics:

-- Level crossings in Anglia

-- Management of level crossings in Anglia

-- Safety impacts

-- Operational impacts

-- Capacity and network development

-- Anglia level crossing strategy

-- General approach to selection of level crossings for closure

-- GRIP process and consultation

-- "In principle" objections
+It is my role to actively drive the project to deliver the safety, maintenance and efficiency savings that the project set out to deliver. - 1.5 The Network Rail project team is responsible for the day to day running of the project and progressing the project in line with the wider strategic objectives as set out in the Anglia CP5 Level Crossing Reduction Strategy (NR18).
+Site specific design development and technical assessments are undertaken by the Network Rail project team and our contracted designers Mott MacDonald.
+I reviewed the output from the design development and approved any significant changes to the scope of the Order. - 1.6 The Network Rail national strategy for risk reduction is set out in the evidence of national strategic evidence of Mark Brunnen. - 1.7 I will focus on the Anglia region and provide evidence on the following topics: - Level crossings in Anglia - Management of level crossings in Anglia

-&lt;sup>1 Network Rail has devolved day-to-day responsibility for railway businesses to eight strategic geographical routes.
+Network Rail has devolved day-to-day responsibility for railway businesses to eight strategic geographical routes.
 Anglia Route covers five main corridors through Greater London, Cambridgeshire, Essex, Norfolk and Suffolk